 My favourite part of Los Quetzales EcoLodge and Spa however has to be it’s private cabins actually within the La Amistad National Park (a 45 minute walk from the main hotel or take the quad!).
 I am not kidding when I say I have seen nothing like this before as part of a hotel – A stand-alone cabin set deep within virgin cloud forest with views to die for.
 I spent the night here watching Olinga sneak banana’s from the deck, listening to the sounds of night and stoking the fire.
 During the day there are plenty of stunning walks (also available to other hotel guests daily on a free tour) or you can just watch hummingbirds and squirrels run around on the deck.
 With a full kitchen, warm showers and beds to sleep 8 comfortably I can think of no better place for a family reunion, birthday or just a quiet space for a group.
 It’s even fun on your own, trust me!

 Back at Los Quetzales EcoLodge you can opt for a variety of day-trips or just relax in the beautiful lounge / library / games-room, reminiscent of a Swiss Ski Chalet.
 If you do want to get out and explore the beautiful areas there are hikes, horse-riding, volcano’s and hot springs to explore – or check out the Los Quetzales in-house spa and sauna for a little pampering.
+Or if you are feeling especially active there is the Quetzal Trail which goes all the way through to Boquete.
 What every you choose you will not regret it.

 Overall Los Quetzales EcoLodge and Spa in Cerro Punta, Panama provides a much needed retreat from modern society in idyllic surroundings.
 With amazing food, beautiful rooms and plenty of sites to explore it is the perfect choice for families, couples and wild-life lovers.
 Completely unique and clearly a labour of love by the owner, its secret has yet to get out so it still has a quaint sleepy feel to it and is all your’s for the discovering.
 Go check it out, before its over-run like Boquete or Costa Rica and changed forever.